-We were in the minority of vaccine designers with regard to Human Immunodeficiency Viruses (HIV) vaccine development, having concluded that a vaccine based on the envelope gp120 would not be effective.
+We were in the minority of vaccine designers with regard to HIV vaccine development, having concluded that a vaccine based on the envelope gp120 would not be effective.
 We proposed instead using the unique gag proteins as the basis of the Vacc4x vaccine which has been shown to induce robust immune responses and reduce the HIV viral load in several multicentre studies (Pollard et al., 2014; Huang et al., 2016; Huang et al., 2017; Huang et al., 2018).
-It is thirty six years since the world was promised an HIV vaccine that would be ready in eighteen months.
+It is 36 years since the world was promised an HIV vaccine that would be ready in 18 months.
 We correctly predicted the failure of all three major HIV/AIDS vaccines over those years, and specifically the danger of poor immune responses to conserved human-like domains and antibody-enhanced infectivity to high mutating domains.
 Earlier this year, the latest South African trial was terminated due to futility in preventing HIV transmission (UNAIDS, 2020).
-From our past HIV experience, we therefore observe that in the present context, any vaccine design based on the whole Spike protein of SARS-CoV-2 may not be immunogenic due its high human similarity compared to a vaccine with specifically selected NHL epitopes, such as Biovacc-19 does - and is.
+From our past HIV experience, we therefore observe that in the present context, any vaccine design based on the whole spike protein of SARS-CoV-2 may not be immunogenic due its high human similarity compared to a vaccine with specifically selected NHL epitopes, such as Biovacc-19 does - and is.

 Covid-19 candidate vaccines designed without appreciating these problems may run similar risks to those experienced with HIV vaccines that failed to show protection.
-The possibility of inducing autoimmune responses or antibody-dependent enhancements, needs to be carefully guarded against because there is published evidence that an HIV candidate vaccine has actually enhanced infectivity (Duerr et al., 2012): "Vaccinations were halted; participants were unblinded.
-In post hoc analyses, more HIV infections occurred in vaccinees vs placebo recipients in men who had Ad5-neutralizing antibodies and/or were uncircumcised.
-Follow-up was extended to assess relative risk of HIV acquisition in vaccinees vs placebo recipients over time".
-Such antibody-dependent enhancement (ADE) has been observed for coronaviruses in animal models, allowing them to enter cells expressing $Fc\gamma R$.
-ADE is not fully understood: however, it is suggested that antibody-dependent enhancements may come as a result of amino acid variability and antigenic drift (Ricke et al., 2020; Negro et al., 2020).
+The possibility of inducing autoimmune responses or antibody-dependent enhancements, needs to be carefully guarded against because there is published evidence that an HIV candidate vaccine has actually enhanced infectivity (Duerr et al., 2012): 'Vaccinations were halted; participants were unblinded.
+In post hoc analyses, more HIV infections occurred in vaccines versus placebo recipients in men who had Ad5-neutralizing antibodies and/or were uncircumcised.
+Followup was extended to assess relative risk of HIV acquisition in vaccines versus placebo recipients over time'.
+Such antibody-dependent enhancement (ADE) has been observed for coronaviruses in animal models, allowing them to enter cells expressing FcyR.
+ADE is not fully understood: however, it is suggested that antibody-dependent enhancements may come as a result of amino acid variability and antigenic drift (Negro et al., 2020; Ricke et al., 2020).